SolidHal/PrawnOS/README.md

 Thanks to dimkr for his great devsus scripts for the Chrome OS 3.14 kernel, from which PrawnOS took much inspiration https://github.com/dimkr/devsus

-Because PrawnOS started as a fork of devsus-3.14, much of this repo's history can be found at https://github.com/SolidHal/devsus/tree/hybrid_debian
+Because PrawnOS started as a fork of devsus-3.14, some of this repo's ancient history can be found at https://github.com/SolidHal/devsus/tree/hybrid_debian

 PrawnOS is free and unencumbered software released under the terms of the GNU General Public License, version 2; see COPYING for the license text.
 For a list